yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-Reversing.markdown

 Or try our online service [ubee.deadcode.me](https://ubee.deadcode.me)

+Concluding this attack, any user of UBEE EVW3226 with affected router version should stop using this modem, change it for different one or configure properly.
+Our attack combined with this [Security Advisory](http://www.securityfocus.com/archive/1/538560) can lead to complete take over.

 ## Wardriving {#wardriving}
 And now the funny part.
 To face our results with the reality, we did a small [wardriving](https://en.wikipedia.org/wiki/Wardriving) test.
 To those who do not know the term, it is an act of searching for available WiFi networks in a specific area, usually from a car.